 Field Work in Social Enterprise: Reducing Poverty in Charlottesville

-IBiS provided support for an innovative new course for UVA undergraduate students focused on fostering social enterprise as a path to poverty alleviation.
-Read the UVA Today feature story "Entrepreneurial Dreams Can Beat Local Poverty, U.Va.
+IBiS provided support for an innovative new course for U.Va. undergraduate students focused on fostering social enterprise as a path to poverty alleviation.
+Read more about the course here: "Entrepreneurial Dreams Can Beat Local Poverty, U.Va.
 Class Proposes."